 Security in the software development process

 All dependencies are audited as part of our automated build process, which will fail if a vulnerability is discovered.
 Every task is code reviewed for security vulnerabilities before it is merged, following security best practices and frameworks (OWASP Top 10, SANS Top 25).
-We plan to run quarterly scans by third-party security experts on our applications.
+We run quarterly in-depth security assessments on the Caro platform.

 You can report vulnerabilities by contacting email@example.com.
 Please include a proof of concept with your submission.
 We will respond as quickly as possible and won’t take legal actions if you follow the rules.